What is demand generation?

 Mistake 2: Optimizing for vanity metrics.
 Website traffic, social followers, and even lead volume mean nothing if they don't convert to pipeline.
 At The Starr Conspiracy, we measure demand gen by pipeline velocity and deal quality, not lead volume.

 Mistake 3: Ignoring the full demand spectrum.
-Most strategies only target prospects who are already solution-aware.
-They miss the majority of buyers who are still problem-aware or solution-unaware.
+Most strategies only target prospects who are already solution-aware, which means they miss the majority of buyers who are still problem-aware or solution-unaware and need a completely different kind of content to move forward.

 Successful demand generation strategy requires understanding where prospects are in their journey and meeting them there, not forcing them through your preferred funnel.